 - There is also information on the Blackboard Staff Support website about Making your content accessible in Blackboard.

-UWE is in the process of procuring Blackboard Ally, with a view to this being available some time in Autumn 2019.
+UWE has procured Blackboard Ally (software that checks document for accessibility issues), with a view to this being available some time in November 2019.
 In the meantime, we are including a link to the Blackboard Ally Accessibility Checklist so that you can use this as a guide when creating new content.

 A set of designing learning materials and other resources for accessibility (PDF) by UK Home Office is displayed below.
 Accessible HTML versions of these posters are also available.